The Doctor Fraser Mustard Scholarship for Advancing Knowledge in the Field of Autism Spectrum Disorders

 • Questions may be directed to email@example.com.
 Please put ‘Fraser Mustard Scholarship‘ in the subject line.

 • Applicants will be notified of the results of the competition in August.
-The award will be disbursed after the recipient provides proof of enrolment to the Sinneave Family Foundation.
+The award will be disbursed after the recipient provides proof of enrolment in a program that starts in fall of 2020 or later to the Sinneave Family Foundation.
 A T4A will be issued for the amount of the award.